ast-grep/ast-grep.github.io/website/blog/tree-sitter-end-to-end.md

 needed.

 The retained path dispatches one shift, reduce, accept, or recovery action directly.
-Entries with several actions still use the complete GLR dispatcher.
-Against the immediately preceding Rust revision, this improved parse throughput by **2.78%** across the seven-language corpus, with no meaningful change in peak RSS.
+Entries with several actions still use the complete **GLR** (Generalized LR) dispatcher—the machinery that lets Tree-sitter pursue several parse interpretations at once when a grammar is genuinely ambiguous, and the subject of [the previous post](tree-sitter-glr-arena.md).
+Measured against the preceding Rust revision, the direct path improved parse throughput by **2.78%** across the seven-language corpus, with no meaningful change in peak RSS.

 ### Let ordinary ASCII remain ordinary